jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

 **Access** is one of the biggest challenges.
-Consider the 52 million people diagnosed with a mental illness in any single year and compare that to the only approximately 100 thousand licensed psychologists or 500 thousand licensed therapists if you include therapists from other disciplines.
+Consider the 52 million people diagnosed with a mental illness in any single year and compare that to the only approximately 100 thousand licensed psychologists or 500 thousand licensed therapists across disciplines.
 There is a clear imbalance between the need for care and the number of trained mental healthcare providers.

 ---